ahmedonour/SvelteKitSupabaseAuthApp/README.md

  github repo for a tutorial published on https://dev.to/kvetoslavnovak/sveltekit-with-supabase-auth-helpers-578a

-## Nstall dependecies of the project
+## Install dependecies of the project

 ```bash
 npm install